acornapps/cube-manual-en/public-hub.md

 * Docker Installation

-Install Docker first on the virtual or physical machine where Cocktail Public Hub is to be installed.
+First of all, install docker on target server where Cocktail Public Hub is to be installed.

 ```
 # sudo su - root